PedroS11/pedros11/README.md

 ### Miscellaneous

-- [Telegram Bot](https://github.com/PedroS11/shaman-king-episode-bot) - Telegram bot that polls a website for new Shaman King Flowers episodes
+- [Shaman King Episode Bot](https://github.com/PedroS11/shaman-king-episode-bot) - Telegram bot that polls a website for new Shaman King Flowers episodes

-- [OBS Studio Plugin](https://github.com/PedroS11/obs-studio-football-timer) - A footbal timer that can be integrated with OBS Studio and displayed on your streams
+- [OBS Studio Plugin](https://github.com/PedroS11/obs-studio-football-timer) - A football timer that can be integrated with OBS Studio and displayed on your streams